LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 ## Level 3 - Hydro Jet (min 2 Essence)
 The Genasi can shoot a concentrated jet of water as a ranged attack.

-As an action, the Genasi can focus their essence to unleash a Hydro Jet, propelling a forceful stream of water toward a target.
+As an action, the Genasi can focus their essence to unleash a "Hydro Jet", propelling a forceful stream of water toward a target.
 The attack inflicts damage and exerts a formidable push, potentially toppling adversaries.
 - **Force Damage**: The Hydro Jet inflicts Ed6 force damage
 - **Knockback**: Additionally, the force of the Hydro Jet initiates a knockback effect.
 The target must make a Strength saving throw (DC 8 + Genasi's proficiency bonus + Genasi's Constitution modifier).
 	- On a failed saving throw, the target is pushed back up to 15ft.
 If they collide with a solid object, they take an additional Ed4 force damage